 [Klik hier om de Nederlandstalige versie van deze post te lezen]

-We hold onto our superstitions even when we know they are superstitions, but the urge to control our environment is greater than our urge to follow the truth.
+We hold onto our superstitions even when we know they are superstitions, but the urge to control our environment is more significant than our urge to follow the truth.
 I think this urge emerges from the need to be prepared for an unknowable future.
 In modern times, this need has led to the belief that science will eventually enable us to make reality manageable, a belief that can come at the expense of understandings and practices developed in local communities.
-This is not only undesirable, but also unnecessary.
-There is no contradiction between abstract knowledge and local practices, but it is the question about how abstract knowledge can be applied in specific contexts.
+This is not only undesirable but also unnecessary.
+There is no contradiction between abstract knowledge and local practices, but it is the question of how abstract knowledge can be applied in specific contexts.
 In doing so, we must not forget that reality can never be controlled, as we learn from humour and art.

 When I put on my socks, I put on my right sock first and then the left.
 That’s important to me, because if I don’t do it like this, I’m going to have a bad day.
 The order of putting on my socks is something I can decide for myself, with the nice result that I feel like I’m in control of the rest of the day.

 Now I’ve had really bad days, even after I put on my right sock first.
-But can you imagine the misery that would have happened to me if I hadn’t.
+But can you imagine the misery that would have happened to me if I hadn’t?
 This personal ritual shows that the need for the idea of control is stronger than the control itself.
 We have develop rituals with which we pretend to control our environment, even when we don’t.

 The insatiable need for the idea of control may well stem from the way our brain works: our brain rewards itself when it guesses right, then it thinks it really knows what is real.